hassio-addons/addon-tailscale/tailscale/DOCS.md

 resolves only tailnet addresses and logs a warning for each DNS query that doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.

-In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with your DNS.

 ## Changelog & Releases